BradenEverson/thoth/README.md

 Named after the Lovecraftian Monster who runs the whole universe without knowing, `thoth` is a fitting name for a process scheduler in my opinion :)

-`Thoth` is a very simple, cooperation based scheduler runtime for userland concurrency/"green threads".
-The goal for the future is to further create a form of preemptive scheduling as well that can be used for toy RTOSes.
+`Thoth` is a very simple task registration and scheduling runtime.
+It supports both cooperative concurrency through tasks choosing to yield their control, or the potential for preemptive scheduling by forcing a yield through a timer or interrupt.

 # Usage